whoisorioki/dashboard/md/data_loading.md

   - Expose and handle `fetchStatus === 'paused'` for offline mode
   - Show subtle offline indicators in the UI
+  - **Update all data-fetching hooks to construct their queryKey from the Zustand filterStore, including new itemGroups filter.**

+- [ ] **Implement Global Filter State with Zustand**

+  - Create `filterStore.ts` using Zustand for global filter state: `{ startDate, endDate, selectedBranches, selectedProductLines, selectedItemGroups }`
+  - Only components using a specific filter value re-render when that value changes

+- [ ] **Persist Filter State to localStorage**

+  - Persist Zustand filter state to `localStorage` for seamless reloads

+- [ ] **Implement Global Filter Bar**

+  - Add standardized Global Filter Bar to all primary dashboard pages
+  - Include Date Range Picker, Branch (multi-select), Product Line (multi-select), Item Group (multi-select)
+  - Display active filters as chips/tags with individual removal and a prominent "Reset Filters" button

 - [ ] **Implement Cache Invalidation on Data Version Change**
   - Poll GraphQL health/data-version query every 5 minutes